 About 450 out of 1000 women will be transferred from home to hospital with a first baby and about 115 women out of 1000 will be transferred with a second or subsequent baby.
 The midwife caring for you at home will go with you to the labour ward and provide a handover of care.
 Once you have been transferred, your postnatal care will be on the postnatal ward until you are at home again.

 If you have any further questions, speak to your midwife first, who will then refer you to the appropriate team.

 For more information, and to read the experiences of mothers who have had their babies at home, visit our Instagram page and watch our home birth question and answer video.

 Register with our maternity services

 - Last updated

-Learn more about our birth centres, where midwives can support you to have a natural birth.
+Learn more about our birth centres, led by midwives who can support you to have a natural birth.

-Our labour wards are designed for women who have experienced complications during their current pregnancy, or a previous pregnancy or labour.
+Our delivery suites are designed for women who have experienced complications during their current pregnancy, or a previous pregnancy or labour.

 Find out how we support women in our catchment area who choose to give birth at home.